 Intersex people

-Leading on LGBTIQ+ inclusion in health care
+How we lead on LGBTIQ+ inclusion in health care

 Sydney Local Health District was the first in NSW with a dedicated role to improve health services for LGBTIQ+ people.